 SH: No, were just told to call him Your Royal Highness.
 Call him Your Royal Highness until he tells you to call him something else.
 I can’t remember what that was though.
 He thought we were from Wales, and when we told him we were from Northern Ireland he looked a bit shocked.
 He’s good at small talk.

-In the video for “Something Good Can Work” the band is in bumper cars.
+In the video for “” the band is in bumper cars.
 When you go to fairs what rides do you like?

 SH: Rollercoasters and Ferris wheels.
 We went to Universal Studios on our last American tour.
 That was unreal.